oracle/terraform-provider-oci/website/docs/d/data_safe_security_assessment_findings.html.markdown

 The following attributes are exported:

 * `assessment_id` - The OCID of the assessment that generated this finding.
+* `category` - The category to which the finding belongs to.
 * `details` - The details of the finding.
 Provides detailed information to explain the finding summary, typically results from the assessed database, followed by any recommendations for changes.
 * `doclink` - Documentation link provided by Oracle that explains a specific security finding or check.
 * `is_top_finding` - Indicates whether a given finding is marked as topFinding or not.